sunfounder/kepler-kit/docs/source/video_course/lesson24.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 24:  Power Portable Projects with LiPo Rechargeable Battery
+Lesson 24:  Power Portable Projects with LiPo Rechargeable Battery
 =============================================================================

 This tutorial covers powering a Raspberry Pi Pico W project with a rechargeable LiPo battery, making the project portable: